BadrChoubai/docker-kubernetes-notes/Docker/project/aws-ecs-tf/README.md

 > Amazon Elastic Container Service (Amazon ECS) is a fully managed container
 > orchestration service that helps you to more efficiently deploy, manage, and
 > scale containerized applications.
 It deeply integrates with the AWS environment
 > to provide an easy-to-use solution for running container workloads in the cloud
 > and on premises with advanced security features using Amazon ECS Anywhere.
 >
 > [ECS Documentation](https://docs.aws.amazon.com/ecs/)

 ## Setting Up our ECS Instance Using Terraform

+I wanted to learn Terraform along with Docker/Kubernetes, and found a tutorial on setting up and using Terraform to write and deploy infrastructure as code.

 - Prerequisites:
     - Setting up the AWS CLI: [YouTube Video](https://www.youtube.com/watch?v=CjKhQoYeR4Q)